NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 # Scheme Tutorial
 ---

 We'll go through several examples using the Python interface that demonstrate the process of computing fields, transmittance/reflectance spectra, and resonant modes.
-All of the examples here are 1d or 2d calculations, simply because they are quicker than 3d and they illustrate most of the essential features.
+The examples are 1d or 2d calculations, simply because they are quicker than 3d and they illustrate most of the essential features.
 For more advanced functionality involving 3d computations and technology applications, see the [Simpetus projects page](http://www.simpetus.com/projects_scheme.html).

 In order to convert the [HDF5](https://en.wikipedia.org/wiki/HDF5) output files of Meep into images of the fields, this tutorial uses the [h5utils](https://github.com/stevengj/h5utils/blob/master/README.md) package.
 You could also use any other package (i.e., [Octave](https://www.gnu.org/software/octave/) or [Matlab](http://www.mathworks.com/access/helpdesk/help/techdoc/ref/hdf5read.html)) that supports reading HDF5 files.